 The economy might be booming, but that’s not good news for renters.
 Year over year, the costs associated with leasing property have steadily risen.
 Some estimates peg it at 32 percent over pre-pandemic levels, with an average rate of $1958 per month at the beginning of 2024.
-(That’s still often cheaper than buying, with soaring mortgage rates and housing prices contributing to unaffordable bills for many.)
+(That’s still often cheaper than buying, as limited supply, high prices, and soaring mortgage rates have made homeownership unaffordable for many.)

 While times are tough all over, renting is especially painful in some places.
 Recently, information hub Visual Capitalist highlighted the 10 most expensive cities to rent a one-bedroom apartment.
 Their findings: